SOS for Sciatica Pain: How to Soothe Your Strain Today!

 Performing the scissor hamstring stretch involves bending down to alleviate pressure on the sciatic nerve caused by the hamstring muscles

-Bending down to engage in the scissor hamstring stretch can effectively alleviate the pressure exerted by the hamstring muscles on the sciatic nerve.
+Bending down to perform the scissor hamstring stretch can effectively relieve pressure on the sciatic nerve from the hamstrings.

 Start the pigeon pose by kneeling on the floor, facing downwards.